Taught course

 Through core units, you will explore how climate change impacts assumptions about the future and changes ideas about the purpose of education, be supported to develop meaningful responses to climate change through collective inquiry and action, and build your professional capacities to create sustainable futures through your own reflective professional projects.

-In addition to the core units, you will be able to choose from a range of optional units (within availability and timetabling constraints) to bring your interest in climate change and education to specific areas of educational practice or dive deeper into related contemporary global challenges.
+In addition to the core units, you will be able to choose optional units to bring your interest in climate change and education to specific areas of educational practice or dive deeper into related contemporary global challenges.
 After completing the taught units, you will pursue a dissertation project allowing you to develop your own interests and aspirations.

 Information for international students